-A high hemoglobin count indicates an above-normal level of hemoglobin in your blood.
+A high hemoglobin count indicates an above-normal level of the iron-containing protein in red blood cells.
 Hemoglobin (often abbreviated as Hb or Hgb) is the oxygen-carrying component of red blood cells.

-The threshold for a high hemoglobin count is slightly different from one medical practice to another.
+The threshold for a high hemoglobin count differs slightly from one medical practice to another.
 It's generally defined as more than 17.5 grams (g) of hemoglobin per deciliter (dL) of blood for men and 15.5 g/dL for women.
 In children, the definition of a high hemoglobin count varies with age and sex.
-Hemoglobin count may also vary due to time of day and how well-hydrated you are.
+Hemoglobin count may also vary due to time of day, how well-hydrated you are and altitude.

 - Hemoglobin.
 Lab Tests Online. https://labtestsonline.org/understanding/analytes/hemoglobin/tab/test/.
 Accessed Dec.
 30, 2018.

 - Blood basics.
 American Society of Hematology. http://www.hematology.org/Patients/Basics/.
 Accessed Dec.
 30, 2018.